-As seen in Figure 3, production peaks in year 4 when the full area of land is available for solar use.
+As seen in Figure 3, peak electrical production occurs in year 4 when the full area of land is available for solar use.
 It can also be observed that solar output decreases over time, as increasing inefficiencies in the solar panel and overall system renders some components performing below full capacity.
 If large swaths of solar panels need full replacement periodically due to a system-wide failure, projected outputs would drop even further.
 Such scenarios could be modelled probabilistically to capture the randomness of such an event.